 In Python, creating a generator is not difficult at all.
 It is like the typical capability characterized by the def catchphrase and utilizations a yield watchword rather than return.
 Or on the other hand we can say that if the body of any capability contains a yield explanation, it naturally turns into a generator capability. considering about the accompanying model:

 0 2 4 6 8

 yield vs. return

-The yield statement is responsible for controlling the flow of the generator function.
-It pauses the function execution by saving all states and yielded to the caller.
-Later it resumes execution when a successive function is called.
-We can use the multiple yield statement in the generator function.
+The yield articulation is answerable for controlling the progression of the generator capability.
+By saving all states and yielding to the caller, it puts an end to the function's execution.
+Later it resumes execution when a progressive capability is called.
+In the generator function, we can make use of the multiple yield statement.

-The return statement returns a value and terminates the whole function and only one return statement can be used in the function.
+The return explanation returns a worth and ends the entire capability and just a single return proclamation can be utilized in the capability.

 Using multiple yield Statement